Lupus UK Centres of Excellence

 • Patients being informed of results of tests and investigations as necessary.

-• Centres of Excellence should demonstrate how they are involving patients in the development of their services.
+• Centres of Excellence should demonstrate how they are involving patients in the development of their services with a clear, transparent patient-to-clinic feedback mechanism.

 Facilities